lvanschilfgaarde/lordcephei.github.io/pages/fptut-pbte.md

 ### _Purpose_
 {:.no_toc}

 This tutorial carries out a self-consistent density-functional calculation for PbTe using the **lmf**{: style="color: blue"} code.
-Some of the basics are covered in this tutorial, and you may wish to go through it first.
+Some of the basics are covered in the [basic lmf tutorial for Si](https://lordcephei.github.io/lmf_tutorial/), whicy you may wish to go through first.
 This tutorial

 1. generates a self consistent potential within the LDA